Are you considering a career in veterinary medicine?

 Step 4: Earn a four-year Doctor of Veterinary Medicine degree.

 Step 5: Pass the veterinary licensing examination by the National Board of Veterinary Medical Examiners.

-Veterinary technicians are responsible for recording patient history, collecting and analyzing blood, urine, feces, ear and skin swabs, preparing patients, instruments and equipment for surgery, assisting in medical and surgical procedures, providing specialized patient care as well as taking and developing x-rays.
+Veterinary technicians are responsible for recording patient history, collecting and analyzing blood, urine, feces, ear and skin swabs, preparing patients, instruments and equipment for surgery, assisting in medical and surgical procedures as well as providing specialized patient care.

 How To Become A Veterinary Technician: